python-control/python-control/doc/plotting.rst

 .. image:: freqplot-siso_bode-omega.png

-Alternatively. frequency ranges can be specified by passing a list of the form ``[wmin, wmax]``, where ``wmin`` and ``wmax`` are the minimum and maximum frequencies in the (log-spaced) frequency range::
+Alternatively, frequency ranges can be specified by passing a list of the form ``[wmin, wmax]``, where ``wmin`` and ``wmax`` are the minimum and maximum frequencies in the (log-spaced) frequency range::